GeekEast/type-graphql-playground/README.md

 - The relationship between group and user is managed in the user side only.
 User has one field called `groupIds` (we will migrate to userGroupMapping collections to manage the relationship in future)
 - **We want to get a group with number of users**
 - **We want to get a list groups with number of users of each group**

+### Analysis
+- Data loader cannot improve the performance
+- When you fetch user detail (e.g firstName, lastName and email) via groups, the code might send same DB query since some user might in multiple groups, dataloader could help the de-duplicate the db query and improvement the performance
+- But in this business context, you need a statistic metric called `userCount`, so the fanned out queries have no duplicate identifiers.
+In this scenario, it's better to optimise the performance by merge multiple queries into one in the database level. (in relational database, it' probably the `join` operation)